Israel wages 'war between wars' as Mideast threats simmer

 With no hostile armies massing nearby, Israel's strategic position is "one of the best it has ever been", military chief Lieutenant-General Benny Gantz told the IDC Herzliya college, venue for one of several security conferences held this week.

-But Islamist guerrillas abound on its borders and the internal strife in neighboring Syria and Lebanon often spills over, raising tinderbox incidents every few days, Gantz said.
+But Islamist guerrillas abound on its borders and the internal strife in neighbouring Syria and Lebanon often spills over, raising tinderbox incidents every few days, Gantz said.

 Failure to douse these could bring blinding escalation on several fronts.
-Israel enjoys economic and democratic vigor rare for the region and in past conflicts public opinion quickly mobilized in favor of big, even outsized retaliation.
+Israel enjoys economic and democratic vigour rare for the region and in past conflicts public opinion quickly mobilised in favour of big, even outsized retaliation.

 As an example of his quandary, Gantz mentioned a Katyusha fired by jihadis in Sinai - a largely lawless patch of Egypt, which is at peace with Israel - at Eilat resort this month.